School of Medicine

 Clinical Associate Professor, Anesthesiology, Perioperative and Pain Medicine

-Current Research and Scholarly Interests My research interest is in improving systems practice, often harnessing techniques of medical simulation for training, development, testing, or implementation.
-Most recently, I have collaborated with Stanford and national colleagues on implementation of emergency manuals (context relevant sets of cognitive aids or checklists), for crisis management of critical events.
-See http://emergencymanual.stanford.edu and www.emergencymanuals.org with more details below.
+Current Research and Scholarly Interests Our group's interests are in improving patient safety, harnessing implementation science and medical simulation techniques for training, development, dissemination, implementation and study of these processes.
+We collaborate nationally and globally on implementation of emergency manuals (context relevant sets of cognitive aids or crisis checklists), for management of crises and freely share team training resources.
+See http://emergencymanual.stanford.edu and www.emergencymanuals.org

 Eric R. Gross